CloudReactor/cloudreactor-procwrapper/README.md

 1. If the list of results has a single value, that value is used as the environment variable value, unless `[*]` is appended to the JSON path expression.
 If the value is boolean, the value will be converted to either "TRUE" or "FALSE".
 If the value is a string or number, it will be simply left/converted to a string.
 Otherwise, the value is serialized to a JSON string and set to the environment variable value.
 2. Otherwise, the list of results is serialized to a JSON string and set to the environment variable value.

+### Fetching from another environment variable

+In some deployment scenarios, multiple secrets can be injected into a single environment variable as a JSON encoded object.
+In that case, the module can extract secrets using the *ENV* secret source.
+For example, you may have arranged to have the environment variable DB_CONFIG injected with the JSON encoded value:

+    { "username": "postgres", "password": "nohackme" }

+Then to extract the username to the environment variable DB_USERNAME you you would add the environment variable ENV_DB_USER_FOR_PROC_WRAPPER_TO_RESOLVE set to

+    DB_CONFIG|JP:$.username

+Similarly, you would set ENV_DB_PASSWORD_FOR_PROC_WRAPPER_TO_RESOLVE to

+    DB_CONFIG|JP:$.password

 ### Secrets Refreshing